jpthacker/hostile-aliens/README.md

 - The scores and associated HTML are updated;
 - The filtered fleet array is pushed to a variable to identify it as 'active'.
 - All ship in the fleet are 'untargeted' (this enables the scss 'hit' animation to end)
-- A 'game over' function is executed which, if all the ship have been destroyed, loads the 'Game Over' screen.
+- A 'game over' function is executed which, if all the ship have been destroyed or the mothership's hp === 0, loads the 'Game Over' screen (essentially removes and adds HTML via query selectors).

-10. Finally, I added an event listener to the 'Restart' button on the game over screen, which newly generates the fleet, scores and associated HTML, so the game starts over.
+10. Finally, I added an event listener to the 'Restart' button on the 'Game Over' screen, which newly generates the fleet, scores and associated HTML, resulting in a new game.

 ## Testing

-Using a TDD approach, the application's Ship class, the class methods and the pure functions were tested using JEST in a seperate test.js file.
+Using a TDD approach, the application's Ship class, class methods and pure functions were tested using JEST in a seperate test.js file.

 ## Technologies & Features:

 - Vanilla JavaScript
 - OOP approach
-- Unit-tested using Jest
+- Unit-tested using Jest and a TDD approach
 - HTML5
 - CSS/SCSS
 - Mobile first / responsive design